The Fizz: The Fizz (2016–present)

 In 2019, the group recorded a third studio album, Smoke & Mirrors, which was released in the UK and digital platforms on 6 March 2020.
 The album was released on CD, standard vinyl, limited edition blue vinyl and cassette.

 On 19 August 2022, the group announced that their fourth studio album would be called Everything Under the Sun.
 It was released on 8 September 2022 and was once again produced by Mike Stock.
 It was released on CD, vinyl and digital download via their official website.

 In May 2024, Nolan announced he would be leaving the band at the end of the year due to "personal reasons".
 He told Michael Ball on BBC Radio 2: "I have decided to go, to leave.
 I've been thinking about it for a long long, long time and I just thought: 'this is the time to do it'."
 Nolan continued to perform with the Fizz until the end of the year.
 On 3 October 2024 it was announced during Scott Mills' Radio 2 show that Matthew Pateman (Bad Boys Inc, Let Loose) and Nikk Mager (Phixx) would be joining the band, thus becoming a quartet again.

+In May 2026 The Fizz released their single 'A Crazy Shot in the Dark' which like previous songs was produced by Mike Stock.
+It peaked at number 31 on the Official UK Charts and number 27 on the Official Singles Downloads Chart.
+Whilst promoting the single on breakfast television, Cheryl hinted at the hope for a new album to follow.